Libs1/SoftwareControlledDrone.github.io/README.md

     what was mentioned in *2.2.6 Unit Testing*.
 The drone’s flight information is sent to database and displayed on both the “flights” option on the app and on the web interface correctly.

-### **2.3 Project Specifications**

-### 2.3.1 System Interface

-The hardware that is built by using the Arduino Uno R3, nRF24L01 transceiver and joysticks are capable of functioning independently without the need of the android application.
-Although the hardware does not depend on the application, the application would only be used to register, sign in and view the drone’s flight information when it is used without the hardware.
-The web interface can also operate without the need of the hardware; however, the purpose of the web interface is to register or view the drone’s flight information.

-### 2.3.2 User Interface

-The user interface of the android application is user friendly.
-When launching the application, the main page will consist of two fields for both username and password to be entered and as well as the option to register or login.
-If the user has successfully entered their username and password they will be brought to the menu page which will consist of two options, one being the controller and the other being the flight activity.
-When choosing the controller option, the user will be confronted with two virtual joysticks which are capable of controlling the drone.
-The flight activity option will allow the user to view their drone’s flight information such as flight duration and the current date the drone has been flown.

-### 2.3.3 Hardware Interface

-The project consists of an Arduino Uno R3, an nRF24 transceiver and two joysticks.
-The transceiver is used for communicating with the drone and the two analog joysticks are used to control the drone’s throttle, rudder, aileron and elevator.

-### 2.3.4 Software Interface

-The android application is the software we have designed in order to control the Eachine H8 drone.
-Both the application and the Arduino sketch are used hand-in-hand, however, the Arduino sketch is capable of functioning without the android application.
-The web interface was designed to allow users to simply register and view their drone’s flight information.